 An example of using the Flir One in the dark:

 I know people who get much better results with their Flir One than I do, possibly because they’ve taken the time to work through and uncover the best settings and are able to manipulate the images with software afterwards to give them something useful.
 I tried digging into the finer settings of the Flir One, using various apps and software, and never had consistent results.
-I just don’t have time for that.
-It was way too fiddly.
-I settled on the plug-it-in-and-go approach and the results have not been spectacular, and really not much better than what got from poking around with the software for too many hours.
+It was way too fiddly and time-consuming trying to uncover the perfect settings and the best way to shoot with it.
+I settled on the plug-it-in-and-go approach and the results have not been spectacular, though really not much better than what got from poking around with the software for too many hours.

 I’ll probably continue to use the Flir One out of curiosity, but for most circumstances that I’m likely to deal with in the winter, I’m not sure the Flir One is really necessary or worth the expense.